devoncarew/simple_lint_rules/wiki/Code-review-workflow-with-GitHub-and-Gerrit.md

+# Code review workflow with GitHub and Gerrit

+> [!IMPORTANT]
+> The contents of this doc were copied from our wiki and have not yet been
+> confirmed to be current and up-to-date.
+When this doc is next reviewed and
+> updated please remove this comment.

 There are several ways to contribute code in GitHub, for example

 1. forking and creating pull request from a forked repo (https://help.github.com/articles/fork-a-repo)